AmyDelaney94/hows-it-hanging/README.md

 - Throughout the design of the project I followed a flow chart and extended this logic to the visual design of the game.
     - The colour red was used for errors and wrong guesses.
     - The colour blue/cyan was used for input lines.
-    - The colour yellow was used for the instructions menu.
+    - The colour yellow/green was used for the instructions menu.

 ### Process Flow Chart